 Retractable Leash

 When you are getting ready to take your dog for a hike, it is important that you take the time to do some dog training beforehand.
-This will help ensure that your dog is walking calmly and obediently on the leash, which can make the overall experience much more pleasant for both you and your dog.
+This will help ensure that your dog is walking calmly and obediently on the leash, which can make the overall experience much more pleasant for both you, your dog and those you encounter on the hiking trail.

 Dog Training